emilyturschak/HMS_520_A23_ET/README.md

 This github repo includes the images that will be analyzed, as well as my functions and methods for accomplishing the co-localization analysis

-The required libraries for executing this project include: library(imager) and library(jpeg)
+The required libraries for executing this project include: library(imager) and library(jpeg) Another important requirement: the images that are being compared (ie. 'fluorescent label #1' and fluorescent label #2') must have the same pixel dimensions